marxygen/compatipy/README.md

 ```

 Nice.
 So the code got executed even though it contains clearly Python-3-invalid `print` statement.
 Note that we see not only what the function returned but also what it printed out.
-You can overwrite that by passing `print=False` when instantiating `Compatible`.<br>
+You can overwrite that by passing `prnt=False` when instantiating `Compatible`.<br>
 If we want to access what the function printed out separately, there is a property for that:

 ```Python